raygun101/MarkupKit/README.md

         layoutView.bottomSpacing = bottomLayoutGuide.length
     }

-The horizontal spacing properties can be used to create locale-aware margins.
+In iOS 11, the top and bottom layout guide properties are deprecated, and the `viewRespectsSystemMinimumLayoutMargins` property of `UIViewController` can be used to disable system-defined margins.

-The `layoutMarginLeading` and `layoutMarginTrailing` properties MarkupKit adds to `UIView` can also be used to create locale-aware margins.
-In iOS 11, these properties map directly to the view's directional edge insets.
-In iOS 10 and earlier, they are applied dynamically based on the current text direction.

-Views whose `hidden` property is set to `true` are ignored when performing layout.
-Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.
+### Touch Interaction
 By default, layout views do not consume touch events.
 Touches that occur within the layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
-Assigning a non-`nil` background color to a layout view causes the view to begin consuming events.
+Assigning a non-`nil` background color to a layout view will cause the view to begin consuming events.

 See [LMLayoutView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMLayoutView.h) for more information.